Doctor of Occupational Therapy (Entry-Level)

 Applications for this program are accepted online and requires two parts to be completed separately.
 Like many entry-level programs across the country, KU uses the Occupational Therapy Centralized Application Service (OTCAS) as the first part of the application process.
-In the second part, supplemental materials are submitted to KU using a CollegeNet online application.
+In the second part, supplemental materials are submitted to KU using an online application portal.

 Detailed instructions on how to apply are posted on the Department of Occupational Therapy Education website.
 Application materials are accepted August 1-December 1 for the class entering the program in August of the following fall.
 All application materials must be received by December 1 for an application to be complete and qualified for review.